| Dr. Minor is often a contributor to the opinion page

 would be the first amendment to write discrimination

 of a group of people into the Constitution.
+It’s

 also against religious freedom because it forbids the